Robert Ingersoll Birthplace: Current museum

-Tom Flynn designed the freethought museum at the birthplace of nineteenth century agnostic orator, and has been its director since it opened to the public in 1993.
+Tom Flynn designed the freethought museum at the birthplace of nineteenth century agnostic orator, and was its director from the time it opened to the public in 1993 until his death in 2021.

 In 1986 the birthplace, a two-story frame house in the small village of Dresden (pop.
 300), was badly deteriorated.
 CODESH Inc., as the Council for Secular Humanism was then known, purchased the property for $7,000 and pressed successfully for its inclusion on the National Register of Historic Places.
 Some $250,000 was then raised from grant-makers and the public; between 1987 and 1991 the house was stabilized and rehabilitated.
 Though Flynn was employed at CODESH during this period he was not closely involved with the purchase and rehabilitation, which were orchestrated primarily by chairman Paul Kurtz, then-Free Inquiry editor Tim Madigan, and colleague Richard Seymour.
 In 1992 it was decided to establish a museum at the birthplace, and Flynn was chosen to develop the museum.
 Flynn tells D.J.
 Grothe on Point of Inquiry, "He [Ingersoll] literally was seen or heard by more Americans than would see or hear any other human being until the advent of motion pictures or radio."